logo

 The worst thing you can do is to just let the pool leak dry.
 As the pool drains, the liner shrinks, it is not at all uncommon for the liner to pull the walls in as it's doing this.
 So yes, pool damage is possible.

-The age of your liner determines how you go fixing it.
+The age of your liner determines how you go about fixing it.
 The older the liner is the more water you need to leave in it if you are draining to find and fix leaks.
 Most liners will allow you to drain down to about a foot or so, find and repair a hole, and refill.
 Really fresh liners would allow you to drain completely, get up underneath them to fine the hole, and still refill without a problem.

 I would recommend finding the hole and fixing it, or changing the liner.
 Leaving a pool sit empty is just asking for problems.